A Guide to Consular Processing

 What Is Consular Processing?

-If you desire to relocate permanently to the US from your home country and you’re eligible for a green card, you’re well on your way to reaching your US immigration goals.
-But you’ll need to apply to the US embassy or consulate in your home country and obtain permission to enter the US legally.
+Suppose you desire to relocate permanently to the U.S. from your home country and are eligible to become a lawful permanent resident.
+In that case, you’re well on reaching your immigration goals.
+But you’ll need to apply to the U.S. embassy or consulate in your home country and obtain permission to enter the U.S. legally.
 This phase of the immigration process is known as consular processing.

 Understandably, the concept of consular processing might be unfamiliar to you.
 The information provided here can help you change that and make the immigration process easier.
 So, keep reading to learn more about how consular processing works and how immigration attorneys can help you through this phase of the immigration process.